EyasuTeshome/shifttracker/job-search/peer-interview-practice/not_clear_question_lesson.md

 **Context**
 *You are at a technical interview.
 You have just heard a question.
 You do not understand what have you been asked for though.*

-1. **Acknowledge that you did not understand the question.** Say it aloud, so everybody in the interview is aware of the situation.
+1. **Acknowledge that you did not understand the question.**  Say it aloud, so your interviewer is aware of the situation.
 2. **Ask for rephrasing or exemplifying the question.** This is the first step.
 Maybe - when asked in a different way, the question becomes clear to you?
     - For example: *Excuse me, I did not understand the question.
 Could you rephrase it?*
 3. If you still do not understand the question **open the discussion by listing the things that you did understand and did not understand**.